Hemp Program Overview

-Industrial Hemp is a Controlled Substance and requires a KDA License to Grow or Process
+Hemp requires a KDA License to Grow, Handle, Process, or Market

 Goals and Growth of the Research Program

-The KDA has chosen to research industrial hemp because of the intense interest and enthusiasm across the Commonwealth for this historic crop.
-The Department seeks to build a body of knowledge on hemp agronomics that will lay a solid foundation for a thriving industry should hemp be removed from the federal government’s list of controlled substances.
+There is intense interest and enthusiasm across the Commonwealth for this historic crop.
+The Department seeks to build a body of knowledge on hemp agronomics that will lay a solid foundation for a new industry.